BUY FROM THE WORLD'S FAVOURITE ONLINE CANNABIS SEEDS STORE | 01323 406230

 The law came into effect on 1 April 2013 and since then medical use of cannabis has been legal and regulated in the Czech Republic.
 The law allows for 180 g of dry matter per month, as prescribed by specialised physicians, and can be obtained using an electronic prescription form.

-Cannabis is listed as a Schedule I substance under the Controlled Substances Act of 1970, the highest classification under the legislation.
-Part of the reason marijuana remains illegal at the federal level is because it is classified as a Schedule I drug.
+Marijuana is listed as a Schedule I substance under the Controlled Substances Act of 1970, the highest classification under the legislation.
+Part of the reason Marijuana remains illegal at the federal level is because it is classified as a Schedule I drug.
 A Schedule I drug, as defined by the Drug Enforcement Administration, is a substance that has a high potential of being abused by its users and has no acceptable medical uses.

 Individual state laws do not always conform to the federal standard.
 State-level proposals for the rescheduling of cannabis have met with mixed success.
 As of November 9th 2016, the use of both recreational and medicinal marijuana has been legalised in the states of Alaska, California, Colorado, Maine, Massachusetts, Nevada, Oregon, and Washington.